haghish/rcall/README.md

 In general, it offers 2 modes of data communication which are

 1. **interactive**, often used for data analysis when the user might call R frequently and interactively.
 This general mode includes a memory that preserves the history of your R session.
-This mode itself can be used in three ways:
+This mode itself can be used in two ways:
      1. *interactive*, where the R session can be continued command by command. **this mode allows you call R interactively within Stata do-files**
      2. *console*, where Stata console is converted to R console. this mode allows you to work with R interactively within Stata, but cannot be called from do-files.
 However, it provides a much more fun experience, namely to have R console within Stata console!